TroyWarez/BetterMediaKeys/README.md

 In addition, it mimics the way that playlists are handled on YouTube Music: If the current chapter is within 5 seconds of starting when the pervious track key (⏪) is pressed, it will go back to the previous chapter, otherwise it will restart the current chapter from the beginning.
 The title of current chapter is also set to the title of the meta data in the current media session.

-If you'd prefer the vanilla YouTube chapter experience (⏪) ArrowLeft + control ley or ArrowRight + control key (⏩), I'd recommend using the 1.0.0.1 release at this time.
+If you'd prefer the vanilla YouTube chapter experience (⏪) ArrowLeft + control key or ArrowRight + control key (⏩), I'd recommend using the 1.0.0.1 release at this time.

 ### License